Archives: Blog

 Patellofemoral Pain Syndrome (PFPS): It May Not Be About Your Knee

-Author: Dr. Leor Giladi, CSCS, CF-L2 If you’re here to read about your knee, you’ve come to the wrong place.
-We’re not here to talk about your hips and ankles either.
-Ok, that’s not ENTIRELY true, but we’re here mostly to talk about your diagnosis; patellofemoral pain syndrome, or PFPS for short, which typically describes […]
+Author: Dr. Leor Giladi, CSCS, CF-L2 If you are here to read about your knee, you have come to the wrong place.
+We are not here to talk about your hips and ankles either.
+Well, not entirely true.
+We are really here to talk about your diagnosis: patellofemoral pain syndrome, or PFPS, which typically describes […]

 Read More